Reverse, center stretcher bar: 29 1/4 x 41 1/4 A. GORKY [paraph] 1943

 Commentary

 The painting exemplifies Gorky's mastery of the "liner" brush, the long-haired, fine-tipped paintbrush used by sign painters to make extremely thin lines of uniform weight.
 As a teenager, Willem de Kooning (1904–1997) learned about this tool while apprenticed to a decorating firm in Rotterdam, the Netherlands, and takes credit for introducing it to Gorky.
 As de Kooning later recalled, Gorky was frustrated by not being able to transfer the delicate lines of his drawings into the compositions of his paintings using his large brushes.
-"Once he bought [a liner brush], de Kooning remembers, Gorky spent the day in ecstasy painting long thin lines."1 Gorky first experimented with a liner brush around 1943, using it to create several paintings before setting it aside until 1945.2
+"Once he bought [a liner brush], de Kooning remembers, Gorky spent the day in ecstasy painting long thin lines."1 Gorky first experimented with a liner brush around 1943, using it to create several paintings before setting it aside until 1945.
+The 1945 paintings, with their reinstatement of the primacy of the liner brush line on a white ground, are extremely consistent in style.
+According to art historian Jim M. Jordan, Gorky's use of the liner brush "reaches its ultimate flexibility and refinement" in this painting.2

 The painting was titled by Gorky in anticipation of his spring 1946 solo show at the Julien Levy Gallery in New York, likely through a collaborative process of free association, which he and André Breton (1896–1966) had experimented with a year earlier (see commentary for P287).3 In Julien Levy's (1906–1981) later approximation of Gorky's words, the title arose from among the following associations: ". . . why are not my pictures in all the museums?
 The Wadsworth Atheneum is a good museum.
 A wonderful exhibition of Picasso [in 1934], and the critics were so kind.
 Henry McBride is a kind critic.
 In the forecourt of the Wadsworth Atheneum there is a marble pool.
 They tell me that Charles Henry Ford went wading in it.
 Why not me? . . ."4